Discount Dental Programs (Dental Savings Plans)

 Discount dental programs are not insurance themselves, they are a fee-based membership program.
 That means you could buy a discount dental program even if you have dental insurance.
 Here are two examples:

 Or, let’s say you need a lot of dental care during the year.
 Buying a dental discount program in addition to your dental insurance may be a good financial move for you.
 It may help you continue saving money if you use up the total annual benefits from your dental insurance plan before your plan year ends.

-When deciding if a discount dental program is worth it, be sure to add up the costs along with your expected dental needs.
+When deciding if a discount dental program, or dental savings plan, is worth it, be sure to add up the costs along with your expected dental needs.